Rims231/An-Analysis-on-States-Affected-by-Flood-in-Nigeria/README.md

 # An-Analysis-on-States-Affected-by-Flood-in-Nigeria
 Introduction

-In the year of 2022 Nigeria witness one of the worst natural disasters cause by flood, which ravaged many communities and causes a lot of damages of infrastructure, properties, farm land, crops, livestock, disrupt of logistics and lost of lives in Nigeria.
+In the year of 2022 Nigeria witnessed one of the worst natural disasters cause by flood, which ravaged many communities and caused a lot of damages of infrastructure, properties, farm land, crops, livestock, disrupt of logistics and lost of lives in Nigeria.
-I pick interest in is project to analysis the damages and diseases cause by the flood in most of the Affected states in Nigeria
+I pick interest in this project to analysis the damages and diseases cause by the flood in most of the Affected states in Nigeria

 Data gathering